 Sarah Kambarami

-Sarah is an independent consultant based in Bonn, Germany.
-She has worked in the humanitarian and international development sector for almost 20 years, initially working for World Vision in Angola for a number of years before supporting work in the Middle East, Eastern Europe and Asia as Regional Manager at World Vision UK.
+Sarah is based in Bonn, Germany and is a supervisor auditor at HQAI.
+She has worked in the humanitarian and international development sector for almost 25 years, initially working for World Vision in Angola for a number of years before supporting work in the Middle East, Eastern Europe and Asia as Regional Manager at World Vision UK.
 Sarah has also worked as an Associate Lecturer for the Open University in the Institutional Development module of the Development Management Programme.

-In more recent years, Sarah’s passion for quality and accountability in the sector has been strengthened through her work in Geneva, primarily on the management team of ACT Alliance in Geneva, as well as participating in the working group of the Steering Committee for Humanitarian Response (SCHR) as well as taking on the role as Vice President of the Sphere Board.
-Since becoming an independent consultant, Sarah has supported organisations with their policies and systems, specifically with a view to strengthening their application of the Core Humanitarian Standard on Quality and Accountability (CHS).
+After relocating to Geneva, Sarah’s passion for quality and accountability in the sector was strengthened through her role on the management team of ACT Alliance, as well as participating in the working group of the Steering Committee for Humanitarian Response (SCHR) as well as taking on the role as Vice President of the Sphere Board.

-Sarah is a supervisor auditor at HQAI.
+Sarah has been an Auditor with HQAI since 2019, and joined the staff team as Supervisor Auditor in January 2025.
 In addition to being a senior auditor, Sarah contributes to the development and improvement of the Quality Assurance processes at HQAI.

 English